joshbasquez/flysky_sm100/README.md

 <b>Leave this device window open</b>, plug the mono plug into the rc transmitter, and proceed to the next section to configure the transmitter.

 # configure Transmitter
 Be advised that I was only able to achieve 7 channels output on my x9d, although I believe with some work I could get an 8th channel working.
 However, the 7th channel takes some calibration work and it is much simpler to configure only 6 channels if possible.
+TODO: add notes for Ch7/8.

+For this step be sure to turn on the transmitter if it is not already on, and have the adapter cable plugged into the 3.5mm trainer port labeled DSC.
+The adapter typically comes with additional adapters that look like a large and a small ps/2 plug, intended I believe for older transmitters such as Futaba or

 First, in the x9d, create a new model or copy a basic plane model to an open slot.
 On Page 2 (model setup), set a name and scroll down to RF settings.
 Internal RF: Mode OFF.